 “The Angel of San Bernardino” (Season 3, Episode 20)

 This scene after Pierce (Tom Welling) breaks Chloe’s heart is… well, heartbreaking.
-There’s a lot of issues with season 3 terms of how the first half handles Chloe and Lucifer’s “will they/won’t they.”
-Namely, they spend most of the season ignoring their feelings and not digging to the root of why they are so passive aggressive towards each other’s outside relationships.
+There’s a lot of issues with season 3 in terms of how the first half handles Chloe and Lucifer’s “will they/won’t they.”
+Namely, they spend most of the season ignoring their feelings and not digging to the root of why they are so passive-aggressive towards each other outside relationships.
 Some would argue that Lucifer realizes he loves Chloe a lot earlier than this (yeah, I know they kissed in season 2), but for me I think there was no bigger reckoning for Lucifer than when he saw a despondent Chloe staring off into the fireplace of her (definitely not a house) apartment.
 Seeing her devastated like that, Lucifer did something that anybody on a week of no sleep would do—beat someone’s ass for merely existing in their general vicinity.
 That’s love.